Asikpalysik/Self-Driving-Car/README.md

 A few images from the dataset are shown below .

+# Pic wich i have in folder IMG only for visualization your data will be more than 5000 pic.

 <img alt="8" src="https://user-images.githubusercontent.com/91852182/147299066-17bb3db0-5f1c-44ff-ab7e-41786c243d4f.png">

 A sample of driving_log.csv file is shown in Figure 9.